xxtea01/cb-mpc/README.md

 - `docs`: the pdf files that define the detailed cryptographic specification and theoretical documentation (you need to enable git-lfs to get them)
 - `src`: contains the cpp library and its unit tests
 - `cb-mpc-go`: contains an example of how a go wrapper for the cpp library can be written
-- `demos/demos-cpp`: a collection of examples of common use cases
+- `demos-cpp`: a collection of examples of common use cases in c++
-- `demos/demos-go`: an example of how `cb-mpc-go` can be used to run an example use case
+- `demos-go`: examples of how the c++ library can be used in Golang
+  - `demos/cb-mpc-go`: Go wrapper of the cb-mpc
-- `demos/mocknet`: an example of how a network infra can be implemented
+  - `demos/mocknet`: an example of how a network infra can be implemented (for demo purposes)
+  - `demos/examples`: examples of some multiparty computation tasks in Golang
 - `scripts`: a collection of scripts used by the Makefile
 - `tools/benchmark`: a collection of benchmarks for the library
 - `tests/{dudect,integration,unit}`: a collection of tests for the library